seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 **KING EDWARD**
 Lord Audley, whiles our son is in the chase,
-With draw our powers unto this little hill,
+Withdraw our powers unto this little hill,
 And here a season let us breath ourselves.

 **AUDLEY**